devharis/Message-system-x/README.txt

 Peer-to-Peer

 *Precondition*
-In config file messengare.properties set peer2peer=true and client-server=false
+In config file messenger.properties set peer2peer=true and client-server=false
 If you want communication emulated you can set it there too.

 1. Run TWO client application configs